CNFloss/markdown_pseudocode/physics/semiImplicitEuler.md

     constructor() {
         this.x = 0; // position in X-axis
         this.y = 0; // position in Y-axis
-        this.vx = 0; // velocity in X-axis
+        this.horizontalVelocity = 0; // velocity in X-axis
-        this.vy = 0; // velocity in Y-axis
+        this.verticalVelocity = 0; // velocity in Y-axis
     }
 }